zhjohnchan/bert-clip-synesthesia/README.md

 ### 3.1 Prepare the data

-Download from [this link](https://drive.google.com/drive/folders/1eVrGKfkbw7bh9xPcX8HJa-qWQTD9aWvf) and put on the `data/celebahq` and `data/celebahq-caption` folders.
+Download from [this link](https://drive.google.com/drive/folders/1eVrGKfkbw7bh9xPcX8HJa-qWQTD9aWvf) and put them in the `data/celebahq` and `data/celebahq-caption` folders.

 ### 3.2: Install taming-transformers